 Like humans, your AI agents are limited by the quality of their tools.
-We're building a toolbox that lets them do their best work.
+We're building an open toolbox that lets them do their best work.

 Each tool exposes a typed TypeScript manifest.
 Multi-account is part of the call signature, not a side channel.
 Network and data-access rules are declared per-tool in the manifest and enforced at the runtime layer — not by hoping the agent behaves.